LondheShubham153/90DaysOfDevOps/2024/day02/newcommandsreadme.md

-Here's a list of 20 additional Linux commands in a similar format:
+Here's a list of 20 additional Linux commands:

 ---